-1 For purposes of this table, a person "beneficially owns" a security if that person has or shares voting or investment power or has the right to acquire beneficial ownership within 60 days.
+For purposes of this table, a person "beneficially owns" a security if that person has or shares voting or investment power or has the right to acquire beneficial ownership within 60 days.
 Unless otherwise noted, to our knowledge, these persons have sole investment and voting power over the shares listed.
+1

 2 Based solely on information contained in the Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 23, 2024 indicating sole voting power relative to 16,845,142 shares of common stock and sole dispositive power relative to 17,058,774 shares of common stock as of December 31, 2023.

-3 Based solely on information contained in the Schedule 13G/A filed by The Vanguard Group with the SEC on February 13, 2024 indicating shared voting power relative to 94,131 shares of common stock, sole dispositive power relative to 13,331,741 shares of common stock and shared dispositive power relative to 221,241 shares of common stock as of December 31, 2023.

-4 Based solely on information contained in the Schedule 13G filed by FMR LLC with the SEC on February 9, 2024 indicating sole voting power relative to 9,019,884 shares of common stock and sole dispositive power relative to 9,023,231 shares of common stock as of December 31, 2023.
+Based solely on information contained in the Schedule 13G/A filed by The Vanguard Group with the SEC on February 13, 2024 indicating shared voting power relative to 94,131 shares of common stock, sole dispositive power relative to 13,331,741 shares of common stock and shared dispositive power relative to 21,241 shares of common stock and shared dispositive power relative to 9,019,884 shares of common stock and shared dispositive power relative to 9,019,884 shares of common stock and sole dispositive power relative to 9,019,884 shares of common stock as of December 31, 2023.

-5 Based solely on information contained in the Schedule 13G/A filed by State Street Corporation with the SEC on January 24, 2024 indicating shared voting power relative to 723,217 shares of common stock and shared dispositive power relative to 5,958,625 shares of common stock as of December 31, 2023.
+Based solely on information contained in the Schedule 13G/A filed by State Street Corporation with the SEC on January 24, 2024 indicating shared voting power relative to 723,217 shares of common stock and shared dispositive power relative to 5,958,625 shares of common stock as of December 31, 2023.
+5

-Security Ownership of Management
+Table of Contents Security Ownership of Management